cjriches/simulatron/simulatron/docs/instruction-set.md

 `JUMP address`: Unconditionally jump to the given address.

 `COMPARE value1 value2`: Subtract `value1` from `value2` and discard the result.
 Flags will still be set.

+`BLOCKCMP length source1 source2`: Compare `length` bytes starting at `source1` and `source2`, setting flags appropriately.
+The `N` flag is set if the two blocks differ and at the point of difference, `source1` was greater.

 `JEQUAL address`: Jump to the given address if the last comparison had `value1 = value2`, i.e. `Z`=1.